Materials Science and Nanotechnology for Chemists

 Housing

-Rooms will be available for check-in 2:00-6:00 on Sunday, July 12.
-Due to one-way streets and recent construction, you must enter Emerson Street from the east, drive up College Street to reach Clary Street.
-You should be able to park along Clary Street.
+Rooms will be available for check-in 2:00-6:00 on Sunday, July 26.
 If you will be arriving outside of these times please contact us to arrange check-in.

 Food

-Monday, July 13 and ending with lunch on Friday, July 17.
+Dinners will be in various locations, starting on Sunday, July 26.
+We will be eating breakfast and lunch in Chapin Hall beginning with breakfast on Monday, July 27 and ending with lunch on Friday, July 31.
 Mid-morning and mid-afternoon snacks will also be provided.

 Dress/Clothing